waiting-for-dev/devise-jwt/README.md

 ### Testing

 Models configured with `:jwt_authenticatable` usually won't be retrieved from the session.
-For this reason, `sign_in` devise testing helper methods won't work as expected.
+For this reason, `sign_in` Devise testing helper methods won't work as expected.

-What you need to do in order to authenticate test environment requests is the same that you will do in production: to provide a valid token in the `Authorization` header (in the form of `Bearer #{token}`) at every request.
+What you need to do to authenticate test environment requests is the same that you will do in production: to provide a valid token in the `Authorization` header (in the form of `Bearer #{token}`) at every request.